 What are some current international initiatives related to the NIDCD’s mission areas?

 A major catalyst for increased interest in global hearing health care was the World Health Assembly (WHA) resolution on the prevention of deafness and hearing loss, issued in May 2017.
 The WHA is the governing body of the World Health Organization (WHO).
 To facilitate implementation of the resolution, WHO established the World Hearing Forum, a global network of stakeholders, in 2018.
 The NIDCD is one of 138 agencies and organizations that comprise the forum.
-The WHA resolution called for WHO to publish the first World Report on Hearing.
-This report will highlight evidence-based best practices and priorities for ear and hearing health care and will reflect a variety of cultural contexts and approaches.
+The WHA resolution called for WHO to publish the first World Report on Hearing (launched in 2021).
+This report highlights evidence-based best practices and priorities for ear and hearing health care and reflects a variety of cultural contexts and approaches.

 According to WHO, we face a worldwide, substantial, and ever-increasing need for rehabilitation, especially with the aging population and the rise of age-related hearing loss and communication disorders.
 The NIDCD, through efforts led by the National Center of Medical Rehabilitation Research, part of the NIH’s Eunice Kennedy Shriver National Institute on Child Health and Human Development, has been engaged with the WHO Rehabilitation 2030 initiative.
 In 2019, the NIDCD, other NIH institutes, and the U.S. Agency for International Development (USAID) participated in the Second Global Rehabilitation 2030 meeting and a subsequent meeting, Health Policy and Systems Research Agenda for Rehabilitation.